Muqadasa-Sherani/Personal-Website/README.md

 # Personal-Website
-A Personal Website written in html and css languages.
+An introductry/resume written in html and css.
+The goal here is to showcase my understanding of html and css.